Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 $505,385

-Director Reema Kagti's Gold is a period sports drama film that attempts to trace the journey of India's first national hockey team to the 1948 Summer Olympics.
+Directed by Reema Kagti, Gold is a riveting period sports drama that brings to life the historic journey of India's first national hockey team as they set their sights on the 1948 Summer Olympics.

-The motion picture was a moderate success at the domestic box office.
+The film received a positive response from audiences and achieved moderate commercial success at the Indian box office.

 ComedyDramaRomance